abhishek-kumar-code/Redfish_Public/Specification.md

 This clause covers the REST-based mechanism for subscribing to and receiving event messages.

+NOTE: Refer to the [Security](#security) clause for security implications of Eventing.

 #### Event subscription types

 The Redfish Service requires a client or administrator to create subscriptions to receive events.
 There are two methods of creating a subscription: directly by sending an HTTP POST to the subscription collection, or indirectly when a [Server-Sent Events (SSE)](#sse-eventservice) connection is opened for the Event Service.